Meet the Other Phone. Flexible and made to last.

-Best family hotels in Devon for a family-friendly UK stay
+Best places to stay in Devon for a kid-friendly holiday

 From quintessential seaside resorts to pretty harbour towns, Devon has something for every family member to enjoy.
-Here are the best family hotels in Devon that Mumsnetters recommended.
+Here are the best places to stay in Devon that Mumsnetters recommended.

 Family hotels in Devon

-Planning a UK staycation to Devon?
-From quintessential seaside resorts, and pretty harbour towns to breath-taking scenery.
-Devon has something for all the family to enjoy.
+Planning a family holiday to Devon?
+From quintessential seaside resorts and pretty harbour towns to breath-taking scenery.
+Devon has something for everyone to enjoy.

 Devon is a stunning county with two very diverse seashores and over 300 miles of sandy beaches.
 It is also the only county in England boasting two National Parks.

 Deciding where to take the family with so much on offer can be a challenge.
-We've put together this handy guide to our top, family-friendly top hotels, as recommended by Mumsnetters, to help you decide where to stay for an unforgettable holiday in Devon.
+We've put together this handy guide to our top, family-friendly top hotels, cottages, lodges and holiday parks, as recommended by Mumsnetters, to help you decide where to stay for an unforgettable holiday in Devon.

 • Best for entertainment: Devon Cliffs, Exmouth | Book now